 Question: Should President Biden enforce the 14th Amendment to minimize violence this election cycle?

+Leaders are morally responsible for those they lead.
 Holding public office is a privilege, not a natural right.
 No “due process of law” is required to deny a privilege.
-The 14th Amendment is clear that actions, not convictions, trigger its enforcement:

 - No person shall hold any office, civil or military, under the United States,